By Parag Deulgaonkar

 In an interview with Bloomberg, Pradeep Khanna, HSBC’s head of global markets trading for India in Mumbai, said the rupee may weaken as global funds start to hit buying limits for the nation’s debt and valuations for equities become expensive.

 “I won’t be surprised if we drift down to 65-65.25 to the dollar over the next two months,” he said.

 However, Promoth Manghat, UAE Exchange CEO, told Arabian Business that USD-INR has settled comfortably into a narrow trading range.

 “Given that rupee carry trades are still attractive, fund flow into India is expected to be strong in the third quarter," he said.

 "This is likely to blunt any sharp weakness in INR due to an overall risk off pressure in the emerging markets space.
-As such we expect rupee to be range bound within the 64 to 64.75 range."For all the latest currencies and forex rate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+As such we expect rupee to be range bound within the 64 to 64.75 range."forex rate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.